pivotal/docs-tap/install-gitops-eso.hbs.md

    Review and adjust these values as necessary.

-4. In the local clone of the git repository, review the integration with External Secrets Operator.
+4. Review the integration with External Secrets Operator.

    This configuration was generated by the `configure.sh` script.